theislab/greatpy/docs/notebooks.md

 ### Create regulatory domain

-greatpy can allow you to create regulatory domains with a TSS.bed and chromosome_size.bed files with the function `greatpy.tl.Regdom.create_regdom()`.
+greatpy can allow you to create regulatory domains with a TSS.bed and chromosome_size.bed files with the function `greatpy.tl.create_regdom()`.
 You can show an example of this function with the following code:

 ```
 import greatpy as great